-Ecosystem restoration with co-benefits for diverse ecosystem services can be achieved through passive restoration, passive restoration with protection and active restoration with planting (Birch et al. 2010; Cantarello et al. 2010).
-Taking into account costs of restoration and co-benefits from bundles of ecosystem services (carbon, tourism, timber), the benefit cost ratio of active restoration and passive restoration with protection was always less than 1, suggesting that financial incentives would be required.
-Passive restoration was the most cost-effective with BCR was generally between 1 and 100 for forest, grassland and shrubland restoration (TEEB 2009; Cantarello et al. 2010).
-Passive restoration is generally more cost-effective but there is a danger that it could be confused with abandoned land in the absence of secure tenure and long time period (Zahawi et al. 2014).
-Net Social Benefits of degraded land restoration in dry regions range from about 200-700 USD per hectare (Cantarello et al., 2010).
+Ecosystem restoration with co-benefits for diverse ES can be achieved through passive restoration, passive restoration with protection, and active restoration with planting (Birch et al. 2010; Cantarello et al. 2010).
+Taking into account the costs of restoration and co-benefits from bundles of ES (carbon, tourism, timber), the benefit-cost ratio (BCR) of active restoration and passive restoration with protection was always less than 1, suggesting that financial incentives would be required.
+Passive restoration was the most cost-effective with a BCR generally between 1 and 100 for forest, grassland and shrubland restoration (TEEB 2009; Cantarello et al. 2010).
+Passive restoration is generally more cost-effective, but there is a danger that it could be confused with abandoned land in the absence of secure tenure and a long time period (Zahawi et al. 2014).
+Net social benefits of degraded land restoration in dry regions range from about 200-700 USD per hectare (Cantarello et al. 2010).
 Investments in active restoration could benefit from analyses of past land use, the natural resilience of the ecosystem, and the specific objectives of each project (Meli et al. 2017).
-One successful example is the Working for Water initiative in South Africa that linked restoration through removal of invasie species and enhancing water security (Milton et al. 2003).
+One successful example is the Working for Water Programme in South Africa that linked restoration through removal of invasive species and enhanced water security (Milton et al. 2003).

-Forest, water and energy cycle interactions and teleconnections such as contribution to rainfall potentially (2.6.4)(Aragão 2012; Ellison et al. 2017; Paul et al. 2018; Spracklen et al. 2012) provide a foundation for achieving forest-based adaptation and mitigation goals.
-They are however poorly integrated in policy and decision making including PES.
+Forest, water and energy cycle interactions and teleconnections such as contribution to rainfall potentially (Aragão 2012; Ellison et al. 2017; Paul et al. 2018; Spracklen et al. 2012) provide a foundation for achieving forest-based adaptation and mitigation goals.
+They are, however, poorly integrated in policy and decision-making, including PES (Section 2.5.4).

-7.5.6.3.
-Standards and certification for sustainability of biomass and land use sectors
+7.4.6.3 Standards and certification for sustainability of biomass and land-use sectors

-During the past two decades, standards and certification have emerged as important sustainability and conservation instruments for agriculture, forestry, bioenergy, land use management and bio-based products (Lambin et al. 2014: Englund and Berndes 2015: Milder et al. 2015: Giessen et al. 2016a: Endres et al. 2015; Byerlee et al. 2015; van Dam et al. 2010).
-Standards are normally voluntary but can also become obligatory through legislation.
-A standard provides specifications or guidelines to ensure that materials, products, processes and services are fit for their purpose, whereas certification is the procedure through which an accredited party confirms that a product, process or service is in conformity with certain standards.
-Standards and certification are normally carried out by separate organisations for legitimacy and accountability (see 7.7.6).
-The International Organization for Standardization (ISO) is a key source for global environmental standards.
+During the past two decades, standards and certification have emerged as important sustainability and conservation instruments for agriculture, forestry, bioenergy, land-use management and bio-based products (Lambin et al. 2014; Englund and Berndes 2015; Milder et al. 2015; Giessen et al. 2016a; Endres et al. 2015; Byerlee et al. 2015; van Dam et al. 2010).
+Standards are normally voluntary, but can also become obligatory through legislation.
+A standard provides specifications or guidelines to ensure that materials, products, processes and services are fit for purpose, whereas certification is the procedure through which an accredited party confirms that a product, process or service is in conformity with certain standards.
+Standards and certification are normally carried out by separate organisations for legitimacy and accountability (Section 7.6.6).
+The International Organization for Standardization is a key source for global environmental standards.
 Those with special relevance for land and climate include a recent standard on combating land degradation and desertification (ISO 2017) and an earlier standard on sustainable bioenergy and biomass use (ISO 2015; Walter et al. 2018).
 Both aim to support the long-term transition to a climate-resilient bioeconomy; there is medium evidence on the sustainability implications of different bioeconomy pathways, but low agreement as to which pathways are socially and environmentally desirable (Priefer et al. 2017; Johnson 2017; Bennich et al. 2017a).